sergey-ko/hiplanner/README.md

 ![decision block](/assets/create_plan.png)

 ### Skill Creation
 Initially, we use simple code generation or prompts, but this can certainly be expanded upon.
+Looking at progress in different projects like GptEnginer and recent demo from GitHub Autopilots - generating working functions looks totally feasible

 ### Task Split
 This step is akin to creating a sequential plan; however, it involves generating descriptions of functions necessary for plan formulation.